-Qualified Personnel will review the portion of the Undertaking concerning the design of the new construction prior to initiation to ensure that it meets the Standards.
-If Qualified Personnel determines that the design of the new construction cannot be made to meet the Standards, the Undertaking will constitute an Adverse Effect, and the County shall consult with the SHPO and initiate the consultation process set forth in 36 CFR § 800.5(c).
+Qualified Personnel will review the portion of the Undertaking concerning the design of the new construction prior to ensure that it meets the Standards.
+If Qualified Personnel, in consultation with the Commission, determines that the design of the new construction cannot be made to meet the Standards, the Undertaking will constitute an Adverse Effect, and the City shall consult with the SHPO and initiate the consultation process set forth in 36 CFR § 800.6.